Type: Ruin ( Land repurposed)

 1792: Elizabeth Richardson of St. Martin, widow of John Richardson of Antigua and late of St. Martin.
 “Doctor of Physick deceased,” releases her dower claims to Samuel Martin, Collector of Customs for the Port of Saint John’s, Antigua, and Thomas Jarvis and Daniel Hill of Antigua.
 The Beinecke Collection, Hamilton College.

 1871: A scene of the event is pictured in Christian Work, Nov.
-1st 1871 – Mission Field.
-The Bishop of Antigua states that “Every estate in my parish has suffered badly and every chimney is thrown down.
-On the day after the hurricane I buried eleven persons killed and on the next two days three who died from injuries sustained.
+1st, 1871 – Mission Field.
+The Bishop of Antigua states “Every estate in my parish has suffered badly and every chimney is thrown down.
+On the day after the hurricane, I buried eleven persons killed, and on the next two days, three who died from injuries sustained.
 On Monday night, over 300 persons sat up together in the open air, exposed to incessant and drenching rains in St. Mark’s village, and the same scene was enacted in Barnes Hill distributed with my own hands every day 320 small loaves and 100 pieces of salt fish and sickness is now, alas beginning to abound.
 Barnes Hill School Chapel with brand new benches and lamps is utterly destroyed and blown to the winds The whole village (700 inhabitants) is in complete ruins.”

 1969: The Lands of Antigua & Barbuda Sugar Factory, Limited and The Antigua & Barbuda Syndicate Estates Limited (Vesting) Act.
 30th December, 1969.
-24. All that piece or parcel of land forming part of Barnes Hill, approximately 27.21 acres as contained in certificate of Title No.251949 dated 20th August, 1949 and registered in Register Book S Folio 19.
+24. All that piece or parcel of land forming part of Barnes Hill, approximately 27.21 acres as contained in Certificate of Title No.251949 dated 20th August 1949 and registered in Register Book S Folio 19.
 Taken from the History of Barnes Hill.
-The village, it is recorded, was named in honor of a young English settler, William Barnes, who was born in December 1656 and died in November 1695 who has the distinction of being the first known settler to be buried in a place of worship, the St. George’s Anglican Church, in Fitches Creek.
+The village, it is recorded, was named in honor of a young English settler, William Barnes, who was born in December 1656 and died in November 1695.
+Barnes has the distinction of being the first known settler to be buried in a place of worship, the St. George’s Anglican Church, in Fitches Creek.